- Print

 Operations

-Operations can either be an aggregation which combines multiple records or a field, which does not.
+Operations can either be a single field or an Aggregation, which combines multiple records.

 Operations come in two general categories: